 Concrete structures are meant to last a “lifetime”.
 Most concrete structures have a design life of 50 or 100 years.
 But unfortunately we are finding that many of today’s structures are not living up to expectations.
 The premature deterioration of concrete infrastructure is one of the great hidden costs of our time.
-So what is the cause of this lack of durability?

 It is rightly said that everything bad that happens to concrete happens as a result of water.
 Water carries chemical contaminants into the concrete, it can erode the surface, corrode the steel reinforcement, contribute to expansive and disruptive reactions and more.

 You will want to do everything you can to keep water out of you concrete and to enhance the durability of your concrete and here are five suggestions:

 Durability starts with a concrete mix design that is properly matched to the service conditions that the concrete will be exposed to.
 No single mix design can be durable in every situation.
 For example, when concrete is exposed to sulphate contaminated soil, the mix design should consider using sulphate resistant cement.
 However this mix

 design is not appropriate when a concrete structure is exposed to the cycles of freezing and thawing in a wet environment.

 In this case, the mix design should include an air-entraining admixture since entrained air will help to protect the concrete under these conditions.
 The Portland Cement Association publishes Design and Control of Concrete Mixtures, which contains an excellent guide to concrete mix design.